The novel and its others

 At the end of a course, a student should be able to demonstrate . . .

-- an understanding of the novel as a genre in different historical, geographical, and cultural contexts, and of the critical and theoretical debates surrounding the genre.
+- an understanding of the novel in different historical, geographical, and cultural contexts, and of associated critical and theoretical debates.

 - the ability to offer sustained analysis of novels from a number of historical periods, and to compare novels from different periods and contexts.